This content is intended for the public covered by the exceptions of the Charter of the French language and its regulations.

 • Concordia University

-A graduate of McGill University in industrial relations, Carolina Vellucci-Willsher is a Certified Human Resources Leader (CHRL) and holds a Personal and Professional Coach Certification (PPCC) from Concordia University.
+A graduate of McGill University in industrial relations, Carolina Vellucci-Willsher is a Certified Human Resources Leader (CHRL) and holds a Personal and Professional Coach Certification (PPCC).
 Since 2009, she has headed the Concordia University Human Resources Department, where she provides strategic support while overseeing professional teams in employee benefits, compensation, labour relations and pensions, among other fields.
 Over the years, she has led various strategic and operational initiatives, including bargaining and signing several collective labour agreements.
 These experiences are complemented by others acquired in various private and parapublic sector organizations.
-Throughout her career, Ms. Willsher has also been active as a volunteer with community organizations, including, most recently, as vice-president of Literacy Unlimited, dedicated to improving adult literacy.
-She is currently a member of the Board of Governors of Marianopolis College and chair of its Human Resources Committee.
+Throughout her career, Ms. Vellucci-Willsher has also been active as a volunteer with community organizations, including, most recently, as vice-president of Literacy Unlimited, dedicated to improving adult literacy.
+She is currently an advisor to the organization’s board of directors, a member of the board of governors of Marianopolis College and chair of its human resources committee.

 • Michael L. Vineberg – Director